 - Matrimonial/date cake (cakes without decoration)

-- Large cookies for a toonie, with proceeds donated to the local food bank
+- Large cookies for a toonie, with partial proceeds donated to the local food bank

 - More specials announced along the way!